-French/Indian niche brand, Neela Vermeire Créations, is set to launch their fourth fragrance in the coming months.
+French/Indian niche brand, Neela Vermeire Créations, is set to launch their sixth fragrance in the coming months.
 Entitled ‘Pichola’ (pronounced Pitchola), this fragrance continues the house’s exploration of India in a perfume that takes its name, and inspiration from one of India’s most famous lakes within Rajasthan.
 Pichola, subtitled ‘Majestic Reflections’, has been described as adding a “new twist” to the range.

 “A myriad of colourful historic, architectural and spiritual reflections fall on this splendid body of water – the sunlight and moonlight of each season bringing out the eternal and timeless beauty of Lake Pichola.
 Our latest fragrance captures such countless reflections on the lake from the past to the present – showcasing the splendour of opulent and vibrant flowers, princely spices and precious woods taking us on an unforgettable and hypnotic fragrant journey.
 Once you have experienced the diverse and stunning beauty of these indescribable reflections you will understand the true meaning of timeless luxury and effortless beauty….”